elementary-Inc/blog/_posts/2023/2023-09-06-updates-for-august-2023.md

 </figcaption>
 </figure>

-The feedback app is our way to stay connected with you and address any issues you come across, so please make sure to make sure of it.
-The issues that we send fixes for everyone month come directly from folks who make use of this app.
+The feedback app is our way to stay connected with you and address any issues you come across, so please make sure to make use of it.
+The issues that we send fixes for every month come directly from folks who make use of this app.

 ## Videos